Q: Where do foreclosure firms fit within the larger discussion about innovation in the law?

 A: It takes leadership and openness to new ideas to create the law firm of the future.
 It's a collaborative process, and it works only when everyone at the firm is aligned on the same objective, which is to solve clients’ legal concerns within the parameters of their business objectives.
 Some legal matters require consultation between lawyer and client, for which the billable hour is appropriate.
 But that’s not true of all legal matters.
 If the legal industry is resistant to changing its traditional legal model to handle process-oriented matters more efficiently – and it isn't too hard to find resistance – the industry need only look to the best foreclosure law firms of today for proof that innovation works.

+* Please note that Brian Deas retired from MDK in 2023.
 This Q&A session originally appeared in the April 2018 issue of Housing Wire Magazine.

 This publication is for informational purposes only and does not constitute an opinion of Manley Deas Kochalski LLC.